LvAobo/gaussian-pid/README.md

 # Closed-Form Gaussian Estimators for Multi-Source Partial Information Decomposition

-Anonymous code release accompanying the submission to the **2026 IEEE Information Theory Workshop**:
+Code release accompanying the submission to the **2026 IEEE Information Theory Workshop**:

 > *Closed-Form Gaussian Estimators for Multi-Source Partial Information
-> Decomposition* (under review).
+> Decomposition*.

 This repository contains the reference NumPy implementation of every closed-form estimator introduced in the paper, the discrete plug-in